Dimension-free Maximal Inequalities for Spherical Means in the Hypercube: Introduction

 \begin{remark} As is shown in \cite[\S 4]{HKS}, the maximal function associated to the above-mentioned noise semigroup, $\n_*f := \sup_t | \n_t f|$, pointwise dominates the dampened maximal function

-Thus, a dimension-independent bound on $\n_*$ would immediately imply that the $\sqrt{N}$ growth of the weak-type $(1,1)$ operator norm is sharp.
-However this seems like a very challenging problem, as in general, such semi-group maximal functions are not bounded at the $L^1 \to L^{1,\infty}$ endpoint (cf.\ \cite{O}).
+Thus, the problem of determining whether the $\sqrt{N}$ growth of the weak-type $(1,1)$ operator norm is sharp could reduce to determining whether $\n_*$ is bounded independent of dimension; this seems like a very challenging problem, as in general, such semi-group maximal functions are not bounded at the $L^1 \to L^{1,\infty}$ endpoint (cf.\ \cite{O}).
 We look forward to pursuing this line of inquiry in further research. \end{remark}